Explanations on usage when the TPM is initialized

 found in the [Global] section of the configuration file ConfigFiles/HA/highavailability indicates that the status of the TPM has been applied.

-On SNS versions 4.8.7 and higher, if the Secure Boot feature is disabled, the status of the TPM will not be taken into account when calculating the high availability quality factor.
+On SNS versions 4.8.7 and higher, the status of the TPM will not be taken into account when calculating the high availability quality factor if Secure Boot is disabled.

 For more information on calculating the high availability (HA) quality factor, refer to the technical note High availability on SNS.